top of page

 Interior Designers:

-Interior designers analyse the layout of a space and plan how furniture, fixtures, and other elements will be arranged to optimize functionality and flow.
-They might suggest structural changes like removing walls, adding partitions, or modifying the layout to improve the space's functionality.
-Interior designers develop a cohesive design concept that considers colour schemes, materials, lighting, textures, and more, to create a harmonious and visually pleasing environment.
+Interior designers analyse the layout of a space and plan how furniture, fixtures, and other elements can be arranged to optimize functionality and flow.
+They might suggest structural changes like removing walls, adding partitions, or modifying the existing layout to improve the space's functionality.
+Interior designers develop a cohesive design concept that considers space utilization, colour schemes, materials, lighting, textures, and much more, in order to create a harmonious and visually pleasing design environment.

-They oversee the entire design process, from concept development to implementation, including coordinating with contractors, architects, and other professionals.
-Interior designers need to be aware of building codes and regulations to ensure their designs comply with safety and legal requirements.
+They oversee the entire design process, including interior decoration, from concept development to implementation.
+They coordinate with contractors, project managers, trades, architects, engineers and other building professionals when working on projects.
+Interior designers need to follow building code and regulations to ensure their designs comply with safety and legal requirements.

 Interior Decorators:

 Interior decorators focus primarily on the aesthetics and decorative aspects of interior spaces.
-They work with existing structures and layouts and often do not require formal education or licensing, although many have training and experience in design.
+They tend to work within the confinement of existing structures and layouts, and often do not require formal education in interior design, although some may have training and experience in related fields, while some of them could even be self-taught.

-Interior decorators specialize in selecting and arranging furniture, accessories, artwork, textiles, and colour schemes to enhance the visual appeal of a space.
-They work with the client's preferences to create a specific style or theme for a room or space.
-Interior decorators help choose accessories like curtains, rugs, lighting fixtures, and decorative items that contribute to the overall ambience.
+Interior decorators tend to specialize in selecting and arranging furniture, accessories, artworks, upholstery, drapery and colour schemes to enhance the visual appeal of an interior space.
+They usually work with client's preferences to create a specific style or decor theme.
+Interior decorators help choose accessories like wallpapers, curtains, rugs, lighting fixtures, and decorative items, etc that contribute to the overall ambience.

 bottom of page